sdellysse/pg.promised/README.md

 `pg-native` modules have a Client object whose `query` method will return a specialized event emitter if the callback is omitted.
 Since the wrapped version of `query` removes this functionality, this brings it back.

+# Compared to pg-promise

+`pg.promised` is much lower-level than `pg-promise`. `pg.promised` is simply the smallest set of changes needed to have the excellent `node-postgres` library use Promises for flow control instead of callbacks. `pg-promise` is very full-featured and adds a lot to `node-postgres` but I wanted something much simpler.